Sean-Dickey-thycotic-com/rabbitmq-helper/docs/installation/installnontls-offline.md

     -Verbose;
 ```

-There are more switches for this commandlet, your run "get-help install-connector" when inside the helper for more information
+There are more switches for this commandlet.
+Run "get-help install-connector" when inside the helper for more information.